marekpetrik/pycpx/README.txt

+This fork modifies pycpx to be compatible with Python 3.3 and Python 3.4.

 PyCPX is a python wrapper for the CPlex Optimization Suite that focuses on speed, ease of use, and seamless integration with numpy.
 CPlex is a powerful solver for linear and quadratic programs over